-- The time that each consultant will spend engaged on tasks relevant to the P4F supported activities will need to be indicated in the budget in the same way as they will charge their fees (e.g. as days or hours or months etc.). - Consultant day rates will be reviewed against P4F's internal salary benchmarking.
+- The time that each consultant will spend engaged on tasks relevant to the P4F supported activities will need to be indicated in the budget in the same way as they will charge their fees (e.g., as days or hours or months etc.). - Consultant day rates will be reviewed against P4F's internal salary benchmarking.
 This is so that P4F can be satisfied that they represent good value for money.
 Where a significant variance is detected or if the day rate is expected to be greater than £1,000p per day, P4F may ask for a justification of the rate. - Where a consultant is expected to have long term inputs it is expected that discounted rates are negotiated. - Consultant rates should already include all costs associated with their ability to do business.
-E.g. legal fees, professional insurance(s), computers/laptops/software, reasonable equipment, clothes, medicine, travel within home city, accommodation within home city, and stationery.
-These costs are 'business as usual' for consultants and cannot be paid for separately using P4F funds. - The most expensive consultants should, as far as possible, have the lowest level of input (e.g. providing guidance and oversight to junior consultants).
-Additional justification should be provided if including high levels of input from expensive consultants. - If a consultant has already been procured before project approval, an explanation and evidence of how they were procured will need to be provided to P4F.
+E.g., legal fees, professional insurance(s), computers/laptops/software, reasonable equipment, clothes, medicine, travel within home city, accommodation within home city, and stationery.
+These costs are 'business as usual' for consultants and cannot be paid for separately using P4F funds. - The most expensive consultants should, as far as possible, have the lowest level of input (e.g., providing guidance and oversight to junior consultants).
+Additional justification should be provided if including high levels of input from expensive consultants. - If a consultant has already been procured before project approval, an explanation and evidence of how they were procured will need to be provided to P4F. - Where legal advice (in-house or external) is required on downstream contracts, this can be included within the budget.

-• Evidence should show the salary cost of the employee (e.g. contract/invoice) and the time committed to P4F activities (e.g. timesheet).
+• Evidence should show the rate/cost of the consultant (e.g., contract/invoice) and the time committed to P4F activities (e.g., timesheet).